NovaPlayBuild/browser-sdk/README.md

   <div id="gameCanvas">Some Content</div>
 ```

-Note that `requestFullscreen` will call `Element.requestFullscreen` by default if your project is not being rendered in the HyperPlay Store.
+Note that `requestFullscreen` will call `Element.requestFullscreen` by default if your project is not being rendered in the NovaPlay Store.